8uraj/Ideaspark_web/README.md

 ### License:

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ### Contact:

-For any inquiries or support, please contact us at [surajyelpale7@gmail.com](Email)
+For any inquiries or support, please contact us at [Email](surajyelpale7@gmail.com)

 Thank you for using Hackathon Host Website!
 We hope you find it useful for organizing and participating in hackathons.